 NI 23-103 requires each DEA client to have a unique identifier in order to track orders originating from that DEA client.
-A participant dealer is responsible for ensuring that each DEA client is assigned a DEA client identifier under subsection 4.6(1) and for ensuring that every order entered by a DEA client using DEA includes the appropriate DEA client identifier under subsection 4.6(4).
-Following current industry practice, we expect the participant dealer will collaborate with the marketplace with respect to the assignment of the necessary identifiers.
+A participant dealer is responsible for assigning the DEA client identifier under subsection 4.6(1) and for ensuring that every order entered by a DEA client using DEA includes the appropriate DEA client identifier under subsection 4.6(4).
+Following current industry practice, we expect the participant dealer will collaborate with the marketplace with respect to determining the necessary identifiers.